gexahedron/domblar/README.md

 ## Current restrictions/assumptions:

-* The EDO code at the moment assumes octave equivalence.
+* The EDO code at the moment assumes octave equivalence
+* code is tested in Python 3.8.10, on MacOS